Home

 Hebrew 10:16

 Many New Covenant Theologians are fond of claiming that the Old Covenant law of Moses is somehow not in effect today, while at the same time they use Old Covenant Laws of Moses (thou shalt not kill, commit adultery, covet, etc.) as valid today.
 As they see it, if it's repeated in the New Covenant, then it's still in effect.
 However, the question remains, how then is the Old Covenant law still in effect so that it is repeated in the New Covenant if it was done away with in the New Covenant?
 That's not a law being done away with, that's the law being reiterated!
-This view is inconsistent at best, and present a very shaky foundation on which to build a theology of the Covenant.
+This view is inconsistent at best and presents a very shaky foundation on which to build a theology of the Covenant.

 James 2:8-11

-Clearly and without ambiguity, in the New Testament era the law of Moses stands.
+Clearly and without ambiguity, in the New Testament era, the law of Moses stands.
 It is not done away with for the reprobate.
 The only people who are not condemned by it are those dead to the law in Christ Jesus.
-So while New Covenant Theologians believe that Christ gives the church "new" and "higher standards of conduct" than Moses gave under a Covenant of law, it is self evident that the law of Christ in fact 'is' the Law of Moses.
-And we are under no more higher standards than the people of God ever were.
-The law under which Abraham, Isaac and Jacob toiled is the same law under which we toil.
+So while New Covenant Theologians believe that Christ gives the church "new" and "higher standards of conduct" than Moses gave under a Covenant of law, it is self-evident that the law of Christ in fact 'is' the Law of Moses.
+And we are under no higher standards than the people of God ever were.
+The law under which Abraham, Isaac, and Jacob toiled is the same law under which we toil.
 And as they were saved not by fulfilling the Covenant of works, but Christ fulfilling it for them--so we have that very same Grace.
 Even those who argue that there is no 'Covenant of Grace' must confess that this is the most accurate title to represent the one single plan of redemption, which God has instituted for the saints from the very beginning.
 Even as Noah found grace in the eyes of the Lord so that He and his 7 family members were saved and made heirs of the same promise.
 In a phrase, He was upheld by "the Covenant of Grace" in the Spirit of Christ.

 Conclusion